RN, IBCLC, Doula, Apprentice Midwife

 That quote has resonated with me.
 Giving birth changed the direction of my life and planted the seed in my heart that would eventually bloom into supporting new and growing families.

 Although I am already a nurse, I am on the path to become a Certified Professional Midwife (CPM) rather than a Certified Nurse Midwife (CNM.)
 I chose the CPM path because I prefer providing individualized and one-on-one care with home births, which is often not possible with hospital births and a heavier client load.
 Spending time getting to know families in the months leading up to the birth...watching labor, birth, and bonding unfold in the family’s own comfortable environment......continuing that relationship after the baby is born...these are rewarding aspects of homebirth midwifery.

 I believe in the Midwives Model of Care.
 I believe our bodies are fearfully and wonderfully made, and I trust in our ability to give birth.
 I believe that for most healthy mothers and babies, the less we interfere with the process, the better the chances of a good birth outcome.

 I also believe that there is no "right way" to give birth--the most important thing is that women are aware of their options, have access to accurate evidence-based information, and feel respected and supported during the process.
 Each family, each pregnancy and birth experience, each child is unique.

-I have been married to my Greg for 19 years.
-We have seven children, six still living at home with us.
+I have been married to my Greg for 19 years and am the mother of seven children.

 To ensure that I am giving my best to others, I make a point of regularly carving out time to replenish my mind, body, and soul.
 Some of the things that keep me feeling peaceful and joyful are my faith, practicing martial arts, playing guitar and piano, concocting herbal remedies, and enthusiastically cheering at my kids' activities.